ds-tutorials/grav/pages/02.base-tutorial/03.creating-content/02.adding-media/docs.md

 ## Media Used in This Tutorial

-The photos I use in this tutorial are available from [Flickr](https://www.flickr.com/photos/theodwynn/albums/72157712814676952).
+The photos I use in this tutorial are available from [flickr](https://www.flickr.com/photos/theodwynn/albums/72157712814676952).
 You are welcome to download and use these for the tutorial.

 !
 When downloading images I always choose the _Original Size_ option to get the best quality image.
 You can choose any size you like, but keep in mind that the lower the size, the lower the quality.
 I also changed all of my images to .png instead of .jpg after downloading.
 This is because .png images do not lose quality when they are compressed.
+Please make sure that your file extensions are visible if you change the image to .png.
+Otherwise you might end up having `file-name.png.jpg`, which would not be very helpful.

 ## Adding Images